mbanani/WorldGen/README.md

 pip install iopaint --no-dependencies
 ```

----

 ## 🎮 Quick Start / Usage

-Generate your first 3D scene in seconds, just need a few lines of code:
+Generate your first 3D scene in seconds, just need a few lines of code
-We support three modes:
+We support three modes of generation:
 - 📝 Generate a 3D scene from a text prompt
 - 🖼️ Generate a 3D scene from an image
 - 📸 Generate a 3D scene from a panorama image